Description

 We aim to dispatch orders between 1-3 working days, however, as some items are stored at individual venues some orders may take longer.
 Orders are currently being dispatched between Monday and Friday.
 If you have any queries, please e-mail onlinesales@liverpoolmuseums.org.uk

-Standard UK delivery is by Royal Mail and costs £3.50 but may be more for heavier parcels.
-Most items take between 1 and 5 working days to be delivered.
+UK delivery is with Royal Mail tracked 48 and costs £3.50 but may be more for heavier parcels.
+Most items take between 2 and 5 working days to be delivered.

 We use Royal Mail's airmail service to post overseas.
-This can take from 1 to 4 weeks and costs from £10.00 in Europe and from £15.00 for the rest of the world.
+This can take from 1 to 4 weeks and costs from £13.00 in Europe and from £24.00 for the rest of the world.
 As with UK delivery, this will be more for heavier parcels.
 Please be aware there may be local duty and/or taxes payable on goods delivered outside the UK.
 National Museums Liverpool are not responsible for paying these charges and they are not included in your payment to us.
+We will send your parcel with tracking where possible.

 If you would like to order a large number of items, it may be worth contacting us directly to enquire about shipping costs.